ADeswanta/gnome-shell-extension-creator/README.md

 # GNOME Shell Extension Creator

-Made by: ADeswanta
+It's used for create your own GNOME Shell extension in one script

-It's on the development
+- Made by: ADeswanta

-It's used for create your own extension in one click
+**It's on the development**